DSC-UIUC/rbay-backend/README.md

 Once deployed the base url will be https://us-central1-research-bay.cloudfunctions.net.

-## USERS
+## USERS Client Endpoints

+Send Requests with the current users idtoken.
+This only allows the current user to do CRUD operations on their own information based off the given idToken.

-### GET /user
+### GET /getuser
-Gets the profile information of a given username using query string 'username'.
+Gets the profile information of a given idToken using query string 'token'.
 Returns a json format of the stored profile information if the given user exists.
-Will return error if no username is given and if username does not exist.
+Will return error if no token is given and if token does not work.
+The token is what the client receives once they login.

-Ex. '/user?username=test2'
+Ex. '/getuser?token=[token]'

-Example JSON Return Format:
+Example JSON Return Format: NOTE*** May be changed
 ```
 {
     "username": {